 Joan's creativity and appreciation of the human form and landscape extended her career from the realm of fine arts, to include landscape design.
 Her astute sense of color and composition channeled from canvas, into the land itself, has made her an award winning landscape designer, and given notoriety to her company Park Slope Design (parkslopedesign.com).
 Joan's landscape design projects have been featured on HGTV, the Los Angeles Times, New York Times and many other publications.
 She continues to work on selective projects in landscape design in New Mexico and California.

-Joan holds a Bachelor of Science in Art Eduction from New York University, a Master of Arts in Art from California State University Los Angeles, and studied Landscape Architecture at the University of California Los Angeles.
-An award winning designer, published in numerous publications, Joan's portfolio can be seen on her landscape design website www.parkslopedesign.com
+Joan holds a Bachelor of Science in Art Education from (NYU) New York University, a Master of Arts in Art from (CSLA) California State University Los Angeles, and studied Landscape Architecture at (UCLA) University of California in Los Angeles.

 - choosing a selection results in a full page refresh